jallsop2/data-collection-pipeline/README.md

 # Data Collection Pipeline

 The aim of this project is to implement an industry grade data collection pipelne which can run scalably in the cloud.
-Using python code to automatically control the browser, extract information from a website and store it on the cloud in a data warehouse and data lake.
-It shoud conform to industry best pracctices such as being containerised in Docker and running automated tests.
+Using python code to automatically control the browser, extract information from a website and store it on the cloud.
+It should conform to industry best practices such as being containerised in Docker and running automated tests.

 I decided to use the IMDB website because it has a lot of data with clear uses, and each item has a consistent number of attributes attached to it.
-Specifically I limited myself to superhero movies in order to have a reasonable amount of data.
+Specifically I limited the scope to superhero movies in order to have a reasonable amount of data.

 # Milestone 3
+Beginning the project I decided to scrape the website using the selenium package in python.
+This programmatically loads the browser, so it can be instructed to do tasks beyond just getting the static html for a webpage, such as clicking to the next page.
+In particular some webisites have javescript which doesn't run with basic get requests, so selenium might be necessary to access all of the information.

 I started to create the data scraper by defining a class in python, then creating methods to do common tasks such as bypassing cookies and moving to the next page, as well as a method to gather the list of links to the pages for specific films that I wanted.
 I then called these within the initialiser to automatically collect the links for a certain number of webpages.

-This was all done using the selenium python package, which programmatically loads the browser, so it can be instructed to do tasks beyond just getting the static html for  a webpage.

 ```python
 class scraper():